adtalave/EuropeanVipersGenomics/VCFfiltering.md

 bedtools intersect -header -v -a 10SNPfiltered_dataset.vcf.gz -b "$masked" | bgzip -c > masked_dataset.vcf.gz
 ```
-Additionally, you can apply others masks such as mappability, explained [here](http://lh3lh3.users.sourceforge.net/snpable.shtml).
+Additionally, you can apply other masks such as mappability, explained [here](http://lh3lh3.users.sourceforge.net/snpable.shtml).
 ## Other filters
 Adjust the minimum allele frequency to the number of samples of your VCF, taking into account whether you'd like to keep singletons, for example.
 ```bash